 file was indeed pushed up to GitHub.

-Task: Switch over to your browser and navigate back
+Switch over to your browser and navigate back to the

 https://github.com/YOUR-USER-NAME/testing